 Out of many landmarks and attractions, here are some of the best things to do in Saint Tropez, France:

 1. EXPLORE TOWN

 You will be pleasantly surprised how suited Saint-Tropez is for pedestrians, even with all the exclusive locations.
 Most sights are within easy reach of the marina.

 2. VIEUX PORT (OLD PORT)

 With more luxury yachts than you could imagine, a beautiful harbour is undoubtedly one of the best things to see in Saint Tropez.
 Charming Vieux Port located in the heart of the town is what you came for; elegant outdoor cafes lined by pastel-coloured Mediterranean townhouses, stunning large yachts docked in the harbour, artists selling colourful paintings in the port.
-Stylish Café Senequier, distinguished by its bright red façade, is an excellent place for refreshment, soaking up the sunshine and celebrity spotting.
+Besides, stylish Café Senequier, distinguished by its bright red façade, is an excellent place for refreshment, soaking up the sunshine and celebrity spotting.

 3. CITADELLE DE SAINT-TROPEZ

 After that, take a break from the busy streets and marina and visit an old harbour fort.
 High above the village is located the most impressive tourist attraction in all of Saint Tropez – La Citadelle.
 The walk up to the citadel from the port is short and sharp, but it is worth taking your time even on a hot summer day.
 Well worth a visit!

 Perched high above the town, Citadelle de Saint Tropez offers an almost 360° breath-taking views over the Gulf of Saint Tropez, the colourful rooftops and the luxury yachts in the harbour.